FrancoisVongue/20-days-challenge/NODE.md

     type: Number,
     validate: {
         validator: function(value) {
-            // this is the doc (works only for NEW documents)
+            // "this" is the doc ("this" works only for NEW documents)
-            // fixing this is cumbersome and is not worth it return value < this.price;
+            // fixing this is cumbersome and is not worth it return value < this.price; // this.price => access to another field },
+        // {VALUE} is the value of the property
+        message: 'Discount price should be less than the price, invalid value - {VALUE}' }
 },
-        message: 'Discount price should be less than the price, current value - {VALUE}' }
-},
 ```

 Popular npm package for `string` validation is called `validator`.
+But you can use default mongoose validators in most cases.

 # Error handling with express >>>
 ## Debugging node.js